digital-asset/docs.daml.com/README.md

 - [Build and view the docs locally](https://github.com/digital-asset/docs.daml.com#build-and-view-the-docs-locally)
 - [How to commit changes to the docs](https://github.com/digital-asset/docs.daml.com#how-to-update-the-docs)

-> :info: If you encounter any issues, reach out to #team-daml on Slack.
+> :note: If you encounter any issues, reach out to #team-daml on Slack.

 ## Setting up the docs locally